dom-inic/adaboost-randomsearchonANN/readme.md

-it would take long to execute on local machine so using gpu on colab would be great. there are two solutions to better demonstrate and get a grasp of optimisation strategies the first solution focuses on mnist dataset while the second one focuses on yale dataset by running the notebooks you will get a better understanding of the approach used
+it would take long to execute on local machine so using gpu on colab would be great. there are two solutions to better demonstrate and get a grasp of optimisation strategies the first solution focuses on mnist dataset while the second one focuses on yale dataset by running the notebooks you will get a better understanding of the approach used.

+this is a project done for a certain university to help students learn more about optimization strategies